 Another mark on the record of the ANC over the years has been the rise of violent xenophobic attacks.
 Approximately 70% of foreigners in South Africa come from neighbouring Zimbabwe, Mozambique and Lesotho.
 The remaining 30% arrive from Malawi, UK, Namibia, Eswatini, India and other countries.
 A spokesperson for South Africa’s national statistics body told the BBC that there are an estimated 3.6 million migrants in the country, out of an overall population of over 50 million.

 An ISS study said unsubstantiated public declarations made by senior government officials on undocumented migrants tend to “promote xenophobic attitudes and may provoke violence against foreign nationals”.
-During this and previous election campaigns this ugly scapegoat politics has been a common theme of candidates.
+During this and previous South Africa’s election campaigns, this ugly scapegoat politics has been a common theme of candidates.

 On March 27, it boiled over and resulted in violent attacks against Malawian migrants in Durban.
 At least three people died after an angry crowd attacked foreign-owned shops and homes.
 Durban Mayor Zandile Gumede pleaded with leaders of all political parties to cease statements that could inflame xenophobia while on the campaign trail.
 These sorts of outbreaks are not new.
 Violence in Durban in 2015 displaced thousands of foreign nationals and attacks in 2008 on foreigners resulted in more than 60 people dead across the country.
 According to Human Rights Watch, South Africa’s lack of accountability for xenophobic crimes only fuels the fire.